Urmee63/MSC_Thesis/readme.md

 # Akari Puzzle Construction and Human-Solvability with ASP

-This repository contains the **master's thesis** investigating Akari puzzle construction and human-solvability using Answer Set Programming (ASP) integrated with Python.
-All code and sensitive assets are withheld due to institutional agreements; only the thesis document is shared.
+This repository contains the **master's thesis** exploring Akari puzzle construction and human-solvability using Answer Set Programming (ASP) integrated with Python.
+All key ASP code and Python pseudocode are included within the thesis document itself.

 ## Project Overview

-Akari, or Light Up, is a logic puzzle requiring unique solution grids.
-This thesis presents an ASP-based constructor that generates unique Akari puzzles for grids from 6×6 up to 14×14 (largest feasible: 12×12 for classic uniqueness).
-A human strategy-based solver is implemented, capturing six deduction strategies used by human players.
+Akari, or Light Up, is a logic puzzle requiring unique solutions.
+This thesis presents an ASP-based constructor that generates unique Akari puzzles from 6×6 up to 14×14 grids (largest feasible for unique puzzles: 12×12).
+A human strategy-based solver is implemented using six major deduction strategies.

-Initially, some generated puzzles, while unique, proved unsolvable by the human strategy-based solver.
-The constructor was thus redesigned to embed explicit human-solvability constraints, guaranteeing that all accepted puzzles can be solved using the six strategies.
-This human-oriented generation incurs a notable construction-time increase, with the largest practical grid size for this method being 10×10.
+Some generated puzzles, though unique, were not solvable using only the human strategies.
+To address this, the constructor was redesigned with explicit human-solvability constraints, ensuring every accepted puzzle can be solved by these strategies.
+This focus on human accessibility increases construction time, limiting the practical maximum human-solvable grid to 10×10.

-Performance, human accessibility, and a comparison with an established C++ Akari puzzle framework are presented, along with a case study illustrating the deduction process on a 10×10 puzzle.
+Performance analysis, solver walkthroughs, and a comparison to a C++ Akari framework are provided.
+The thesis contains detailed pseudocode and ASP logic for all algorithms used.

 ## Repository Contents

 - **thesis.pdf**
-  Contains the full MSc thesis with:
+  - Full MSc thesis:
-    - Puzzle construction algorithms and ASP modeling
+    - Puzzle construction logic
-    - Definition and implementation of human-solving strategies
+    - Human-solving strategies
-    - Results on puzzle uniqueness and human-solvability
+    - Results on uniqueness and human-solvability
-    - Performance and scalability analysis
+    - Performance and scalability evaluation
-    - Comparative study with C++ implementation
+    - Case study solution
-    - Case study solution walkthroughs
+    - Comparative analysis with a C++ implementation

 ## Code Availability

-Project code and data are **not publicly available** due to NDA limitations with the supervising institution.
-Code may be shared in the future following review and sanitization.
+No separate code files are provided due to institutional agreements, but **all relevant ASP and Python pseudocode are included within the thesis** for reference and understanding.

-For inquiries or collaboration, please contact [Urmee Pal](urmeeacademicmsc@gmail.com).
+For questions or collaboration requests, please contact [Urmee Pal](urmeeacademicmsc@gmail.com).

 ## Citation

-If referencing this work, please cite the thesis included here.
+If referencing this project, please cite the thesis (see file included).

-*Thank you for your understanding regarding code availability.*
+*Thank you for your understanding regarding code redistribution.*